 Only ever book your theory/practical tests via the official DVSA website.
 There are several sites and schools now offering to book tests for you. but they’ll charge you more for something you could do yourself.
 The theory test costs £31 but they will charge £50.
 Many people have paid £100 for a practical test that should only cost £62.

 Free theory training

-The free training is sometimes designed to take weeks to finish and delay you taking your theory test, which then delays the practical test and means you spend more on lessons.
-All instructors do free theory training anyway, if you ask us what a road sign means we aren't going to charge you extra!
+The free training is sometimes designed to take weeks to finish.
+This delays you taking your theory test and the practical test so you have to spend more on lessons.
+All instructors do free theory training anyway.
+If you ask us what a road sign means we aren’t going to charge you extra.